 Solorio, located in the Gage Park neighborhood, is one of 14 Chicago Public Schools (CPS) participating in the CPS Commercial Composting Program, which is implemented by SGA in partnership with CPS.
 Since starting the program in January 2016, Solorio Zero Waste Ambassadors have run and monitored the zero waste operations in their school cafeterias, resulting in an amazing 85% reduction in cafeteria waste from landfills.
 They accomplish this through food recovery, recycling, and composting, along with a determination to change the culture in their school as it relates to environmental sustainability.

 In December 2016 and January 2017, they took their message to their neighboring schools Sandoval and Hernandez, educating students and teachers as they were about to start their own zero waste lunchrooms.
 Both schools are now diverting 89% of their lunchroom materials from landfills.

 The February tour also allowed visitors see first-hand how the commercial composting program is being implemented and integrated into each of these schools, operationally and through STEM education.
 In addition to City of Chicago representatives and members of the mayor’s staff, Mary Houpt from Peoples Gas attended the tour.
 Peoples Gas has funded the commercial composting program from its start a few years ago.

-[Left] Susan Casey (SGA), William Campillo (STEM Coordinator, Hernandez Middle School), and Wilma David (Principal, Sandoval Elementary School) talk to Chris Wheat (City of Chicago) about curriculum ties between the CPS Commercial Composting Program and STEM.
+[Left] Chris Sauve (Recycling Director, City of Chicago), Susan Casey (SGA), William Campillo (STEM Coordinator, Hernandez Middle School), Wilma David (Principal, Sandoval Elementary School), and Chris Wheat (Chief Sustainability Officer, City of Chicago) discuss curriculum ties between the CPS Commercial Composting Program and STEM.

 VIEW ALL ARTICLES